AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 It also saves me the heartache of potentially forgetting to invest, or having to login and worry about money during a vacation.

-## What You Might Want Look For
+## What You Might Look For

 ### Time To Purchase The Investment

 The most obvious thing to consider is the continual purchasing and repurchasing of the investments you like.

-If the platform you use does not allow you to invest virtually every day the stock market is open, or charges any weird fees for the automation, then I would recommend moving somewhere else that is less restrictive.
+Some apps will only purchase the investments when the market opens, while others when it closes.
+Some will let you choose when, but not all.

-That’s just ridiculous in today’s world.
+This can reduce the liquidity of your investments and I would recommend double checking before dumping your money in.

 ### Rebalancing